Losing the most beautiful part of our life, our father!

 studied histories of nations and civilizations.
 No, he was never a student of

 history but a historian himself.
-Even though he was an engineer by profession; which
+Even though he was an engineer by profession, which is miles away from political science and related fields, his interest in these subjects

 During the last days of his life,